oracle-livelabs/security/data-safe/assess-database-users/assess-database-users.md

 ## Task 6: Compare the latest user assessment with the initial user assessment

 You can select a user assessment to compare with the latest user assessment.
 With this option, you don't need to set a baseline.
 This option is only available when you are viewing the latest user assessment.

-*compare the latest with the intial assessment.
-See one user added, one user removed. - need to add*

 1. Under **Security Center**, click **User Assessment**.